ArchipelagoMW/Archipelago/README.md

  * Configuration options in the host.yaml file.

  MultiServer.py
-  * Added a try/except to prevent malformed console commands from crashing the entire server
   * Supports automatic port-forwarding, can be enabled in host.yaml
   * improved `!players` command, mentioning how many players are currently connected of how many expected and who's missing
-  * /forfeitplayer Playername now works when the player is not currently connected
+  * /forfeit Playername now works when the player is not currently connected
+  * Added `/hint` and `!hint`, configuration in host.yaml and description in help
-  * various commands, like /senditem and /hint use "fuzzy text matching", no longer requiring you to enter a location, player name or item name perfectly
+  * various commands, like /send and /hint use "fuzzy text matching", no longer requiring you to enter a location, player name or item name perfectly
-  * Added /hint command on the server (use just /hint for help on command)
-can be used as /hint Playername Itemname
-All Itemnames can be found in Items.py starting at line 25
-example:
-/hint Berserker Progressive Sword
-Notice (Team #1): [Hint]: Berserker's Progressive Sword can be found in Hype Cave - Top in ahhdurr's World
-Notice (Team #1): [Hint]: Berserker's Progressive Sword can be found in Blind's Hideout - Far Right in Schulzer's World
-Notice (Team #1): [Hint]: Berserker's Progressive Sword can be found in Palace of Darkness - Map Chest in Thorus's World
-Notice (Team #1): [Hint]: Berserker's Progressive Sword can be found in Ganons Tower - Map Chest in Will's World
- * A player-side hint command "!hint" also exists.
-It needs to be turned on in the host.yaml and is based on points.

 Mystery.py
  * Defaults to generating a non-race ROM (Bonta's only makes race ROMs at this time)